The Chosen One (trope)

-The Chosen One, also known as The One or The Chosen, is a narrative trope where one character, usually the protagonist, is framed as the inevitable hero or antihero of the story, as a result of destiny, unique gifts, and/or special lineage.
-The trope is similar to the Hero's journey template, where the main difference is that The Chosen One usually doesn't have a choice because of destiny.
-Chosen One narratives often incorporate Bildungsroman, following the growth of a character from childhood to adulthood.
+The Chosen One, also known as The One or The Chosen, is a narrative trope in which one character, usually the protagonist, is framed as the inevitable hero of the story as a result of destiny, unique gifts, and/or special lineage.
+The trope is similar to the hero's journey template, where the main difference is that The Chosen One usually does not have a choice because of destiny.
+Chosen One narratives often incorporate bildungsroman, following the growth of a character from childhood to adulthood.
 The character's gifts, lineage or destiny are often unknown at the start of the plot or presented to the audience as dramatic irony.
 The Chosen One trope is rooted in religion and mythology, and often appears in speculative fiction that uses elements of mythology.

-Genres

-Fantasy

-In fantasy, The Chosen One often has supernatural abilities and a related prophecy.

-Anime and manga

-In anime and manga, The Chosen One often has exceptional skills in martial arts, a unique ability to inspire others, child-like personality traits, and supernatural abilities.

-Science fiction

-In science fiction, The Chosen One often has unique technological and supernatural abilities.

-Religion

-Religious figures are sometimes described as fitting into The Chosen One narrative because they are believed to be predestined or have a special connection to the spiritual realm.

-Journalism

-Journalism sometimes describes public figures as The Chosen One, often in reference to athletes.
+The Chosen One trope is comparable to the religious concept of messiah.